 If your order is placed within normal business hours, the Standard Turnaround time takes 3 - 4 days from the date you approve the digital mockups or print proofs, excluding weekends, holidays and delivery time.

 We do offer expedited shipping as an option.
 Neither the Standard nor the Same Day Turnaround options include expedited shipping.
-USPS ground shipping will be the default shipping option offered at checkout and requires 2 - 8 business days.
+UPS Standard Ground Shipping is the default shipping option offered at checkout for orders that qualify for Free Shipping and requires 4-5 business days.
 If you need your screen burn delivered Next Day Air, 2 Day Air, or Priority Express, you will be solely responsible for selecting and paying for those options at checkout.

 How Do I Tape Off Image Areas On The Screen?